 New Jersey HVAC contractors must have a certificate of general liability insurance.
-Learn more about this requirement along with other recommended types of business insurance in New Jersey.
+Learn more about this requirement and other types of business insurance in New Jersey.

 General Liability insurance

 You must have general liability insurance in order to get your New Jersey HVAC license.
-This provides coverage for bodily injury, property damage and other accidents that can occur on the job.
+This insurance can help provide coverage for bodily injury, property damage and other accidents that can occur on the job.

 Workers’ Compensation insurance

-All New Jersey employers not covered by federal programs must have workers’ compensation insurance.5 If you or one of your HVAC technicians gets hurt on the job, this provides coverage for medical expenses, lost wages and more.
+All New Jersey employers not covered by federal programs must have workers’ compensation insurance.5 If you or one of your HVAC technicians gets hurt on the job, this insurance can help provide coverage for medical expenses, lost wages and more.

 Tools & Equipment insurance

-Tools and equipment insurance is recommended for protecting your work gear.
-It covers repairs and replacements for damaged or stolen items.
+Tools and equipment insurance can help cover repairs and replacements for damaged or stolen work gear.

 Commercial Auto insurance

-Most HVAC contractors need commercial auto insurance to cover costs related to accidents in a work vehicle, such as towing, repairs and rental reimbursement.
+Commercial auto insurance can help cover costs related to accidents in a work vehicle, such as medical expenses and property damage.

 Commercial Property insurance

-If you own or rent property for your business, commercial property insurance provides coverage issues like damage and equipment breakdowns.
+If you own or rent property for your business, commercial property insurance can help provide coverage for issues like damage and equipment breakdowns.

-What is the certificate of insurance requirement in New Jersey for HVAC contractors?
+What is the certificate of insurance requirement for HVAC contractors?

-You’ll need to provide a certificate of general liability insurance to the Board in order to get your license.
+You’ll need to provide the Board with a certificate of general liability insurance to get your license.
 This certificate of insurance must show coverage for $500,000.

 NEXT has helped thousands of contractors by customizing affordable insurance packages to meet their unique needs.
-If you’re an HVAC contractor in New Jersey, you can count on NEXT to help you get insurance to fulfill your licensing requirements and protect your business.
+If you’re an HVAC contractor in the state of New Jersey, NEXT can help you get insurance to fulfill your licensing requirements and protect your business.

 Our online services make it easy to get the right coverage.
 In just a few minutes, you can apply for coverage and obtain a certificate of insurance.
 Access your account online anytime, anywhere and share unlimited digital certificates for no additional charge.

-Keep your cool when it comes to HVAC insurance and get an instant quote online at NEXT today.
+Keep your cool when it comes to HVAC insurance and get an instant quote online today.